hindu-comm/weblogs/manasataramgini/2015/04/2015-04-29_upakatha-of-previous-sulapurue1b9a3a-catvarakam-2.md

 elephant-like animals were the supposed relict populations of Stegodons that apparently persisted in Asia into the Holocene.”

-Vrishchika continued: “Perhaps\!
+Vrishchika continued: “Perhaps!
 The said brāhmaṇa became exceedingly agitated and his hair stood on end.
 He panicked and wandered about hoping to find someone who might help him.
-To his horror he saw that the forest was surrounded by a net that blocked his escape and he also saw a large, frightful woman lying in wait with her arms stretched out, along with many broad-hooded cobras.
+To his horror he saw that the forest was surrounded by a net that blocked his escapeand he also saw a large, frightful woman lying in wait with her arms stretched out, along with many broad-hooded cobras.
 Everywhere there were trees that seemed so tall that they were touching the sky.
 In their midst was a deep